NEED MORE HELP?

 • Tetra Consultants HR team will undertake the applicant shortlisting and initial interview.
 Following that, you may narrow down the final list of prospects to choose who is most suited to join the team.
 Tetra Consultants will assist with the preparation of an employment contract with the agreed terms and conditions once the candidate has been approved.

 • In addition, our staff will compile a list of physical offices and deliver it to you.
 We will provide crucial factors such as monthly rental, location, size, and so on so you can better pick which is best for you.
-Tetra Consultants will draft the lease agreement to be signed between you and the landlord after the office has been selected.
+Our legal experts will then draft the lease agreement to be signed between you and the landlord after the office has been selected.

 Step 6: License application submission